 As usual, the features have a short description written below them.
 You can open the box from the top, and pull out the cardboard sleeve inside.
 As for the accessories, you get the quickstart guide and another pair of Teflon mouse feet.

 Removing the cable and the mouse from the cardboard sleeve is easy and relatively frustration-free.
 The mouse is wrapped in a soft material.
 With all of that through, it’s time to take about the design.
+Being a lightweight mouse, you might also be interested in our picks for the best lightweight gaming mice in 2021.

 Design & Closer Look

 In the introduction, we said that the AJ390 is quite similar to the Glorious Model O in a lot of ways.
 Well, the company is not trying to hide this fact either.
 When it comes to design and aesthetics, this AJ390 can be known as a replica (a very good one, in fact).
 It has the same honeycomb design with a perforated shell.
+It can be considered a far cry from traditional mouse designs, such as the one we saw in our Steelseries Sensei 10 review.

 We all know by now that the honeycomb design serves one of two possible purposes.
 The first one is aesthetics, and the second one is to cut down on weight.
 It’s a bit of the both here for the Ajazz AJ390.
 While it weighs a bit more than the Model O at around 74g, it benefits from the similarities in aesthetics.
 This is a design we all know and love.
 It has RGB lighting on both sides, and even on the scroll wheel.
-We tried it on a RGB Mouse Pad, and it looked amazing.
+We tried it on an RGB Mouse Pad, and it looked amazing.

 Through the holes near the bottom, you can see a plastic bit that shows a glowing Ajazz logo inside.
 If you want to, you can crack open the mouse and remove the plastic bit to reduce the weight.
 We didn’t try that ourselves, so, do it at your own discretion.